agude/agude.github.io/_books/dog_soldier.md

 ---

 <span class="book-title">Dog Soldier</span> is the fourth book in the War
 Horses series.
-In it, Warren concludes the Cinto DeSelva campaign and further develops the setting's backstory.
+In it, Warren concludes the Cinto DaSelva campaign and further develops the setting's backstory.

 Although roughly the same length as the previous books in the series, <span class="book-title">Dog Soldier</span> feels much shorter or, at least, quicker to get through.
 The book is divided into three main sections:

-- The first part takes place on Cinto DeSelva, where the rebellion and Chevaliers make an ill-advised attack at the command of the union-leader Helene DeChile.
+- The first part takes place on Cinto DaSelva, where the rebellion and Chevaliers make an ill-advised attack at the command of the union-leader Helene DeChile.
 The advance stretches their supply lines and ends disastrously, as the mercenaries had warned.